luisdh8/Educational-Level-Assessment-Game/README.md

 1. Execute only the file named "main.py".
 2. Register as a new user and you will start playing.

-## Contributing

-We welcome contributions from the community.
-If you would like to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License
 MIT License